aws-samples/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

 ___

-# Launch solution with Pre-built AWS CloudFormation Template
+# Launching solution with Pre-built AWS CloudFormation Template

 The solution is deployed using an AWS CloudFormation template with AWS Lambda backed custom resources.
-Follow the instructions below to deploy the solution.
-To deploy this solution use one of the following CloudFormation templates and follows the instructions.
+To deploy this solution, use one of the following CloudFormation templates and follows the instructions.

 | AWS Region | AWS CloudFormation Template URL |
 |:-----------|:----------------------------|